nezaboodka/reactronic/README.md

 ## Reactive & Cached Functions

-Reactive function is automatically called in response to changes made by a transaction in observable objects.
+Reactive function is automatically and immediately called in response to changes made by a transaction in observable objects.
 Cached function is called on-demand to renew the value if it was marked as obsolete due to changes made by a transaction.
 Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those observable objects and